 The dark chocolate scrawny man with glasses is Jeremiah or better known as BLITZ.
 Blitz was found by my father when he was just a kid, with thick glasses and an oversized afro, he’s some kind of computer genius.
 He is responsible for all of our tech needs including covering our tracks and creating false identification.
 Jeremiah has always been a little shy, my father took pity on him and hired him a ‘professional’ lady to lose his virginity too, we still don’t know if he did it or not but I know every Thursday night no one can get a hold of him and he always has the cheeriest disposition when Friday rolls around.

 The last to round up my crazy bunch of mates is Zavion, his speciality is weaponry, anything you need, desire or thought you didn’t need but do, he is your man.
-The stuff he can get his hands on was insane, all completely untraceable almost like he built them himself.
+The stuff he can get his hands on was insane, all completely untraceable - almost like he built them himself.
 He was a quiet man, likes to observe from afar, he is the adopted son of my uncles Joel and Carter, Joel just happens to be my father’s right hand.
-It was an obvious pathway for him being apart of this life, just like Tristan and I. Zavion adores his fathers and even though he looked nothing like either of them with his forest green eyes and ginger hair, it never seemed to bother him, even when he got teased in school about having gay dads.
-He would simply just brush it off and carry on, although, when we hit the tenth grade, one bloke who’d been bullying him pretty bad ended up in a ‘mysterious’ coma for ten days and never spoke a word to Zav since.
+It was an obvious pathway for him being apart of this life, just like Tristan and I. Zavion adores his fathers and even though he looked nothing like either of them with his forest green eyes and ginger hair, it never seemed to bother him, even when he got teased in school about having gay Dads.
+He would simply just brush it off and carry on, although, when we hit tenth grade, one bloke who’d been bullying him pretty bad, ended up in a ‘mysterious’ coma for ten days and has never spoken a word to Zav since.